Pan and zoom โ

 The diagram pane supports the standard pan-and-zoom interactions you'd expect from a graphical tool.
 Useful when a schema grows past what fits on screen at default zoom.

 [Screenshot needed] Filename suggestion: diagram-pan-zoom-controls.png Caption: The zoom toolbar in the bottom-right corner of the diagram pane, with controls labeled.
 Should show: close-up of the bottom-right corner.
-The toolbar with: minus button, percentage display showing e.g. "100%", plus button, Fit button, and 1:1 reset button.
+The toolbar with: minus button, percentage display showing e.g. "100%", plus button, Fit button, 1:1 reset button, undo and redo buttons, and Arrange dropdown.
 Annotations or callouts pointing at each.
+(The Reset positions button only appears once an entity has been moved or arranged.)

 From left to right: